 Identification, Incidence and Prevalence of Sorghum Foliar Diseases in the fields of producers in the commune of Tanout

-ABSTRACT
+Abstract

 Sorghum plays an important role in the rural economy of Niger.
 However, the production of this cereal is hampered by multiple pressures, including fungal diseases.
 One hundred (100) fields belonging to sorghum producers in 20 villages of the commune were surveyed, with five (5) fields per village.
 In each field, five (5) elementary plots, each composed of twelve (12) planting holes, were marked out for the identification and assessment of the prevalence and incidence of sorghum foliar diseases.
 Six (6) foliar diseases were identified: anthracnose, leaf blight, oval spot, grey spot, zoned spot, and sand grain disease.
 Out of a total of 6,000 sorghum hills examined, 3,839 hills showed symptoms of anthracnose, representing an average incidence of 63.98%; 3,088 hills showed symptoms of oval spot, representing 51.47%; 2,039 hills showed symptoms of leaf blight, representing an average incidence of 33.98%; and only 94 hills showed symptoms of zoned spot, representing an average incidence of 1.57% in the commune of Tanout.
 The prevalence of these diseases fluctuates in line with their incidence.
 The prevalence is respectively 97.6% for anthracnose, 87.2% for oval spots, 82.6% for leaf blight and 13.4% for zoned spot.
 Anthracnose was the most widespread sorghum disease in the commune of Tanout, followed by oval spots, leaf burn, grey spots, sand grains and finally zoned spot.